-ColorMunki Design Review
+ColorMunki Design full review

 Unzipped from its protective pouch, the ColorMunki Design will, at the very least, have inquisitive minds guessing its possible usage.
 Among colleagues, designer egg timer, sonic tape measure and iPod accessory were all a little wide of the mark.
 The Swiss-engineered device is, in fact, several colour tools in one, born from the pairing of two great colour specialists, X-Rite and Pantone.
 Built around a straightforward but rather awkward dialling mechanism, the ColorMunki Design sensor can be adjusted to suit a selection of tasks by simply turning the dial.
 Monitors, printers and projectors can all be calibrated, along with ambient light and spot colours from any surface.
 The accessories that often come with comparable spectrophotometers are all built in, potentially offering a compact, portable, one-stop solution for colour calibration and capture.